MortadhaMannai/MortadhaMannai/README.md

 - 🤝 I’m looking for help with **Preparing for the Google Tensorflow certificate**

 - 🗞 My Last scientific Paper available at : https://zenodo.org/record/8274725

+- 📄 I write Articles about on MEDUIM : https://medium.com/@manaimortadha

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/mannai-mortadha/](https://www.linkedin.com/in/mannai-mortadha/)